Editorial and Business Advisory Board • Northwest Indiana Business Magazine

 After serving as mayor of the city of La Porte, Leigh was deputy commissioner of the Indiana Department of Transportation for Toll Road Oversight and was senior vice president of the Indiana Economic Development Corp. for Northwest Indiana Development.
 He represented Indiana in the OECD Tri-State Territorial Review of the Chicago Metropolitan Region and was a member of the Mission to Paris where the recommendations from that study were presented.

-Leigh was chairman of the board of the Northwest Indiana Regional Development Authority from 2008 to 2013, after which he was interim president of the Legacy Foundation and the South Shore Leadership Center.
+Morris was chairman of the board of the Northwest Indiana Regional Development Authority from 2008 to 2013, after which he was interim president of the Legacy Foundation and the South Shore Leadership Center.
 He was named a Sagamore of the Wabash by Gov. Frank O’Bannon in 1999 and received the Governor’s Distinguished Service Medal from Gov. Mitch Daniels in 2013.
-Leigh is a member of the Rotary Club of La Porte and the Paul Harris Society of Rotary International.
+Morris is a member of the Rotary Club of La Porte and the Paul Harris Society of Rotary International.

 Anthony B. Sindone

-His more than 30 years of experience, as well as his research and consulting interests, include forensic economics, labor markets, workforce development, public policy, housing markets and regional economic development.
 He is a member of the Regional Council of Economic Advisors for Northwest Indiana.
 His opinions on regional economic issues and labor markets are sought often by local news media in Northwest Indiana.
-He has been an active real estate investor, consultant and income property owner for more than 20 years.
+He had been an active real estate investor, consultant and income property owner for more than 20 years.

 Raeann Trakas